Elected Positions

 General Board Members

 Role: General Board Members assist the Executive Board members with duties, in addition to leading the RFPU working groups.
 All General Board Members shall be involved in at least one working group.
-General Board Members should consider themselves visible representatives of RFPU-NW and work closely with the Program Representatives from their program to increase engagement with all union members.
+General Board Members should consider themselves visible representatives of RFPU/CIR and work closely with the Program Representatives from their program to increase engagement with all union members.

 Compensation: Half the chief stipend rate per month